 Check the current price of the Coffee Gator

 If you want to keep your beans in a glass or ceramic container on the counter try using a small container that seals properly and only store a small amount which you will grind soon.
 Store the rest as we discussed above.
 Changing out those beans often will keep them fresh.
+A quality coffee grinder will make your life a lot easier, and your coffee more enjoyable.

 But what if you've bought a large bag that you can't use up within a couple of weeks?
 And what if you live in a really humid climate, should you refrigerate or freeze coffee beans?
 Let's talk about those options.